-The good news is, yes!
-Research indicates that in many instances, a brain can heal itself after a stroke.
+The good news is that in many instances, a brain can heal itself after a stroke.
 The brain is a fighter.

 A stroke is triggered when a blood vessel in the brain gets blocked or bursts.
 A common analogy is that it’s like a heart attack in the brain.
 Blood vessels are critical as they carry nutrients and oxygen to the brain.
 When a stroke causes a blood vessel to block or rupture, the neurons in the brain are deprived of blood.
-When nerve cells are damaged, they starve and die since blood can’t reach the regions that control bodily functions.
-This triggers the many physical and mental changes in stroke victims.
+Without blood, these cells starve and die.
+This damage triggers different physical and mental changes in stroke victims.

-However, brain cells that are damaged are not beyond repair.
-They can regenerate.
-This process of creating new cells is called neurogenesis.
+Fortunately, damaged brain cells are not beyond repair.
+They can regenerate — this process of creating new cells is called neurogenesis.
 The most rapid recovery usually occurs during the first three to four months after a stroke.
-However, recovery can continue well into the first and second year as well.
-Early intervention is key to a successful recovery.
+However, recovery can continue well into the first and second year.
+A strong post-stroke care plan can make a world of difference.

 What are the Effects of a Stroke?

-- A stroke in the brain stem is the most serious, causing major paralysis and speech issues.
+- A stroke in the brain stem is the most severe, causing significant paralysis and speech issues

 - Trouble walking